cis3296f23/03-formflow/README.md

 # FormFlow
-This product  is a Java application designed to facilitate the completion of application forms.
-The target audience for this application comprises technologically proficient professionals seeking to optimize their time during the form-filling process.
-This product significantly expedites form completion, with the overarching objective of minimizing redundancies in the form-filling experience, particularly in scenarios involving multiple forms requesting identical information.

-At a high level, the operational workflow of the application involves the user uploading the forms requiring completion.
-Subsequently, FormFlow conducts a comprehensive analysis of the provided PDF documents, presenting the user with a streamlined interface containing all pertinent fields that necessitate completion.
-Users then proceed to input the required information directly within the FormFlow application.
+The product that we are developing is a Java application that assists users in filling out application forms.
+The target customers for this application are tech-savvy professionals who need to save time when filling out forms.
+The objective of developing this product is to reduce redundancies wherever possible when filling out forms.
+This can be especially useful in a series of forms that ask for the same information.
+In broad strokes, the way the application itself will work is first the user uploads the forms they need to fill out.
+Then FormFlow scans the PDF and presents the user with all the relevant fields that need to be answered by the forms.
+The user will fill them out in one place on FormFlow and the application will fill out the documents.

+The baseline goal is scanning documents, and presenting their fields, repeated or otherwise to the user to fill out.
+This way the user fills out their information once to complete a series of forms that ask for the same thing.
+This will only be a successful project if our product design itself is good.
+Once we have the mechanics of the application our goal is to make it easy to use.
+The market is tech-savvy professionals, but it should be useable and understandable for anyone with basic computer knowledge to consider it a success.
+There are also features we may be able to implement to supplement the application like pre-logged user information, but for the scope of this project that may present security issues we are not equipped to deal with yet.
+It is something to consider if we have time at the end of the semester, which is unlikely.

 ![This is a screenshot.](Scrum1.png)
 # How to run